jauschalley/microservices_pitch/PITCHME.md

 ### Subdomains

-- part of a domain that is DDD term for problem space.
+Part of a domain that is DDD term for problem space.
 Identified using the same approach as identifying business capabilities; analyze the business and identify the different areas of expertise.
 Then end result is likely to be subdomains that are similar to the business capabilities.

 ---

 ### Bounded Context

-- The scope of a domain model is called its bounded context.
+The scope of a domain model is called its bounded context.
 Includes code artifacts that implement the model.
 In a microservices architecture, each bounded context is a service or a set of services.

 ---